Mexico City and its incomparable Historic District

 Address: Justo Sierra 16

-You’re invited to take in Mexico City’s fascinating churches, neighborhoods and museums while staying at the Hilton Mexico City Reforma hotel, in the heart of the city’s Historic District.
+You’re invited to take in Mexico City’s fascinating churches, neighborhoods and museums while staying at our hotel options, in the heart of the city’s Historic District.

 You may also like